Overview

 • AI systems and related services rely on computing technology and networks that must also be secured against unauthorized access and manipulation in order to ensure the integrity of the systems and data being used to enable AI tools.

-• Users are strictly prohibited from uploading or sharing any personal, proprietary or restricted data into publicly available generative AI (e.g., proprietary code, personal information, security sensitive information).
+• Uploading or sharing any personal, proprietary or restricted data into publicly available generative AI (e.g., proprietary code, personal information, security sensitive information) is strictly prohibited.

 This guidance extends to all PII associated with the public, employees or partners, and includes educational, financial and health records, trade secrets and any other sensitive information entrusted to the state.